Named Baltimore's 2019 "Lawyer of the Year" in Environmental Law by Best Lawyers

-Michael Powell was named Maryland “Lawyer of the Year” three times (2015, 2016 and 2017) for Environmental Law and Environmental Litigation.
+Michael Powell was named Maryland “Lawyer of the Year” an unprecedented four times (2015, 2016, 2017 and 2018) for Environmental Law and Environmental Litigation.
 In addition, for over two decades, Mr. Powell has been named one of the "Best Lawyers in America" according to a national poll of lawyers.
 He has also been named a Maryland “Super Lawyer.”
 Mr. Powell has the highest possible rating in Martindale-Hubbell (established by peer review) and was a founding member, and the first elected chairman, of the Environmental Section of the Maryland State Bar Association.

 Prior to joining Gordon Feinblatt, Michael served as Principal Counsel to the Maryland Department of the Environment (the chief environmental attorney for the State and the principal advisor to the Attorney General on environmental issues).
 He also previously served as an Assistant Attorney General advising the State, at various times, on issues involving hazardous wastes, water pollution, solid wastes, radiation control and other environmental and regulatory issues.

 In 2015 Michael was appointed by Governor Larry Hogan to represent business interests on the Maryland Climate Change Commission and then reappointed by Senate President Mike Miller in 2016.
 He co-chairs the Mitigation Work Group of the Commission – the group responsible for developing plans to meet Maryland’s greenhouse gas targets.
 Michael was also recognized for his dedication to the practice of law and to his community with the 2009 Leadership in the Law award, presented by the Maryland Daily Record and received a Professional Service Award in 2011 for his pro bono work from the Maryland Fuel Fund.